Compositional data analysis for modelling and forecasting mortality using the {\alpha}-transformation

 \subsubsection{Mean errors by country/region}

-Breaking down model forecast accuracy of female mortality at the country/region level, Table~\ref{dxf-error-country-tbl} presents RMSE and MAE values for both the training and test sets under the $\alpha$ and CLR transformations, along with their best ARIMA models.
-Notably, the ARIMA (0,1,1) with drift appears as the best-performing model in more than half of the countries/regions, suggesting its suitability for forecasting female mortality in Europe \cite{Bgr2017}.

-Generally, the $\alpha$\nobreakdash-transformation results in comparable or lower forecast errors than the CLR transformation in 22 countries/regions for females.
-It is also worth noting that when $\alpha = 0$, as observed in Switzerland, Spain, England \& Wales, Ireland, Luxembourg and Portugal, the transformation reduces to the ILR transformation, resulting in the similar accuracy as the CLR transformation.
-This is in accordance with Shang and Haberman's \cite{HLSAlpha2024} findings that both ILR and CLR transformations perform similarly in terms of point forecast accuracy for Australian gender-specific $d_{t,x}$ within functional CoDA framework.
+Figure~\ref{fig:female-error-test} presents the mean forecast errors of the best ARIMA models for female mortality in each country/region.
+Notably, the ARIMA (0,1,1) with drift appears as the best-performing model in more than half of the cases, consistent with findings reported in previous study \cite{Bgr2017}.
+In general, the $\alpha$\nobreakdash-transformation yields comparable or lower forecast errors than the CLR transformation in 20 countries/regions for females.
+Many cases where the $\alpha$\nobreakdash-transformation underperforms are generally populations where the first $k = 7$ singular values explain less than 80\% of the total variation and the population is relatively small, leading to higher stochastic variability and reduced data stability.
+It is also worth noting that when the optimal $\alpha = 0$, as observed in Switzerland, Spain, England \& Wales, Poland and Portugal, the transformation reduces to the ILR transformation and provides accuracy similar to the CLR transformation.
+This aligns with Shang and Haberman \cite{HLSAlpha2024}, who found that ILR and CLR transformations yield broadly comparable point forecast accuracy for Australian gender-specific $d_{t,x}$ within the functional CoDA framework.